todokku/mycloud/README.md

 bash <(curl https://raw.githubusercontent.com/mdundek/mycloud/master/install/control-plane/install.sh)
 ```

 The script will ask for some base configuration values.
 Provide a static IP for the controller plane VM on the target network that MyCloud will be running on, user credentials to set up and VM sizing parameters.
+Some steps require sudo, at which point the script will ask for your credentials.

 > NOTE: It is currently not possible to deploy the various MyCloud components on separate networks.
 The controll-plane and the host-nodes all have to be deployed on the same network (xxx.xxx.xxx.2-249).
 This gives you enougth addresses for over ~200 K8S Cluster VMs in total for all your tenants, given that your network can handle the traffic of course.